Google Pixel 7a

 Lastly, most MVNOs don’t offer the same sort of perks that Telstra, Optus and Vodafone do.
 When you sign up with one of the big three, they will typically sweeten the deal with a variety of perks.
 Things like cheap cinema tickets, streaming service deals (like Optus Sport), frequent flyer points, discounts on experiences (like concerts) and rewards programs like Telstra Plus.

 With that being said, a select few MVNOs sometimes offer better perks.
-Woolworths Mobile, for example, will give you 10% off your monthly shop (for purchases up to $500).
+Woolworths's Everyday Mobile, for example, will give you 10% off your monthly shop (for purchases up to $500).
 That’s breakfast for some large families and a potential saving of $50 per month (which more or less pays for your phone plan).
-And if you want to cut down the number of subscriptions you have, MATE offers its mobile customers a free subscription to the music streaming service Tidal.

 Final thoughts: Is it worth switching to an MVNO?